-- Portions of the land north of I-80 provide habitat for wildlife and migratory paths for birds, including the threatened yellow-billed cuckoo. - Stormwater management is critical as the soil is conducive to runoff rather than infiltration. - There are parcels located in or adjacent to wetlands that may benefit from improvements in drainage systems to Great Salt Lake. - A Stormwater and Drainage Master Plan is critical to further investigate these challenges and establish recommendations.
+- Portions of the land north of I-80 provide habitat for wildlife and migratory paths for birds, including the threatened, yellow-billed cuckoo2. - Stormwater management is critical as the soil is conducive to runoff rather than infiltration, and Utah is the Nation's second driest state. - There are parcels located in or adjacent to wetlands that may benefit from improvements in drainage systems to Great Salt Lake. - A Stormwater and Drainage Master Plan is critical to further investigate these challenges and establish recommendations.